 What Determines A Luxury Fiber

 Luxury suits and jackets cannot be made without luxury cloth.
 Luxury cloth cannot be woven without luxury yarn.
 Luxury yarn cannot be spun without long filament luxury fiber.
 Any short-cut in this process deems the finished fabric to be outside of the luxury cloth arena and the finished garment, just another run-of-the-mill suit or jacket.
+In today’s blog, we are breaking down the elements that make the cloth we source from so special.

 So what is luxury fiber?